jmalbu/machine-learning-econometrics/ps3/README.md

 ## Topics Covered

-**Part I**: Conceptual and applied questions from Chapter 6 of *An Introduction to Statistical Learning (ISL)*
+**Part I**: Model flexibility, regularization, and best subset selection
-- Bias-variance tradeoff for Lasso, Ridge, and non-linear methods
+- Bias-variance tradeoff in Ridge, Lasso, and non-linear methods
-- Behavior of model components under increasing complexity
+- Training vs. test MSE behavior with increasing model complexity
-- Best subset selection with simulated data
+- Best subset selection using `regsubsets()` on simulated data
-- Comparison of model selection techniques: Best Subset, Ridge, Lasso, and PCR
+- Comparison of estimated vs. true coefficients
+- Coefficient estimation error vs. model size
-- Model performance evaluation based on MSE and coefficient estimation error
+- Model performance evaluation using MSE and sum of squared differences

-**Part II**: Applied questions from Chapter 4 of *ISL* on classification
+**Part II**: Comparative modeling and classification using real datasets
+- Ridge, Lasso, and Principal Component Regression (PCR) applied to the Boston dataset
+- Lasso selected key predictors while minimizing MSE
-- Curse of dimensionality and its impact on KNN
+- Curse of dimensionality and KNN limitations as predictors grow
-- Training vs. test error comparison for 1-NN vs. logistic regression
-- Derivation of quadratic discriminant analysis (QDA) decision boundaries
-- Mapping between binary logistic regression and softmax classification
+- Log-odds derivation for logistic and softmax models

-**Part III**: Empirical classification with the `Weekly` dataset
+- Classification performance on the *Weekly* dataset using:
+  - Logistic Regression
+  - Linear and Quadratic Discriminant Analysis (LDA/QDA)
+  - K-Nearest Neighbors (KNN)
-- Logistic regression, LDA, QDA, KNN, and Naive Bayes models
+  - Naive Bayes
-- Train/test split and model accuracy comparison
+- Model tuning and comparison using accuracy as a metric
-- Feature selection and tuning (e.g., varying predictors, tuning K for KNN)
-- Interpretation of model coefficients and prediction performance

 ---

 ## Files

+- `part1.Rmd` — RMarkdown file for Part I
+- `part1.pdf` — Knitted PDF output of Part I
-- `ps3.Rmd` — RMarkdown file with all code and written responses
+- `part2.Rmd` — RMarkdown file for Part II
-- `ps3.pdf` — Knitted PDF output of the RMarkdown file
+- `part2.pdf` — Knitted PDF output of Part II
+- `instructions.pdf` — Original assignment description

 ---

 ## Tools Used

-- `R`, `ISLR2`, `ggplot2`, `dplyr`, `leaps`, `glmnet`, `pls`, `caret`, `MASS`, `class`, `e1071`
+- `R` – primary programming language
+- `ggplot2` – for data visualization
+- `dplyr` – for data wrangling
+- `readr` – for data import
+- `leaps` – for best subset selection
+- `glmnet` – for Ridge and Lasso regression
+- `pls` – for Principal Component Regression
+- `caret` – for cross-validation and model comparison
+- `class` – for KNN classification
+- `e1071` – for Naive Bayes classification
+- `MASS` – for LDA and QDA modeling
+- `ISLR2` – for datasets such as *Boston* and *Weekly*